pq-code-package/tsc/meetings/2024-11-21/minutes.md

 * Additional proofs finished on AVX rejection sampling code
 * Tiago working on pushing things up from upstream to pqcp.
-* Close to having a AVX2 implemention ready to go out.
+* Close to having a AVX2 implementation ready to go out.
 * Will need to add new APIs as that general discussion continues.
 * After this want to do arm verified implementations, & dilithium.
 Cortex-M4 to start, more powerful in future, also vectorization.

 ### mlkem-native (was mlkem-c-aarch64)

-* Finished CMBC proofs for everything except SHA-3 (C code -> top level API).
+* Finished CBMC proofs for everything except SHA-3 (C code -> top level API).
   * Absence of undefined behaviour, memory safety / no overflow.
-  * CMBC is pragmatic choice - assumed/guaranteed bounds of input/output.
+  * CBMC is pragmatic choice - assumed/guaranteed bounds of input/output.
 * Release in next 2-3 weeks hopefully.

 #### Open TSC issues